Godhra

 Godhra is widely known in India and internationally for being the starting point of the 2002 Gujarat riots.
-Statewide religious riots between Hindus and Muslims began after the Godhra train burning incident near the Godhra railway station on 27 February 2002, where about 59 Hindu train passengers were burnt alive.
+Statewide religious riots between Hindus and Muslims began after the Godhra train burning incident near the Godhra railway station on 27 February 2002, where about 59 train passengers were burnt alive.
 It was in Godhra that Vallabhbhai Patel first met Gandhi in 1917 and was subsequently drawn into the Indian freedom struggle.

 Godhra is a road and rail junction and a commercial centre for timber and agricultural produce.
 Industries include oilseed pressing, flour milling, and glass manufacture.

+Godhra has a science, commerce, arts, law, ITI, engineering and medical colleges.

 Etymology

-The word "Godhra" means the land of cows.
+The name Godhrā is derived from earlier Godrahaka, referring to a pond or lake where cattle or buffalo came (perhaps to bathe).

 As per local folklore, cows used to come here from Pavagadh for grazing.

 Gujarati Historic Novel named Gujaratno Jay written by Zaverchand Meghani based on various Jain Prabandhas describes city as Godhpur(ગોધપુર).

 History

-A bronze of Lord Rishabhanath from AD 975 was found at Akota which mentions Gohadra kula, i.e., the school of Jain monks at Gohadra.
+A bronze of Lord Rishabhanath from AD 975 was found at Akota, which mentions Gohadra kula, i.e., the school of Jain monks at Gohadra.
 The historical name of Godhra is "Godhrahk", which was established by Parmar king named Dhudhul Mandalik in A.D.
 1415.

-Five hundred years ago, in the 15th century, the respectable Saint Shrimad Vallabhacharya in his morning ritual speech gave the example of his dream city.
-He explained how the city which was seen in the dream by her daughter was handed over by a Muslim resident to a Hindu family.